JerryI/wl-tds-tools/README.md

 - `"Basic"` or `Automatic` : uses informed phase unwrapping based on a time-delay between the sample and the reference signals

 ###### Semi-automatic
-- `"Held"` : uses informed phase unwrapping based and returns a held expression with all phase shifts calculated for further modifications by a user.
+- `"Held"` or `"Hold"` or `"Manual"` : uses informed phase unwrapping based and returns a held expression with all phase shifts calculated for further modifications by a user.

 If `ReleaseHold` is applied the result will be the same as for `Automatic` type.
 To take advantage of held unwrapping, i.e. apply your adjustmenets to individual points you need to define a wrapper function.
 For example, this one will act like identity operation